Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 • It isn’t a reportable metric.
 As mentioned above, there’s no guidance in GAAP standards for ARR.
 While private SaaS companies can focus on ARR for investors, more mature organizations will have to get in the cadence of much stricter GAAP reporting.

 • It doesn’t account for revenue recognition.
 Even if you have a clear view of ARR, your revenue growth is incomplete without accurate revenue recognition.
-Deep insight into the efficiency of your billing and collections processes is critical.
+For example, according to GAAP you’re required to recognize accrued (unbilled) revenue when it’s earned, even if you haven’t been paid yet.
+Deep insight into the efficiency of your billing and collections processes is therefore critical.

 4 Ways You Can Improve Your ARR